jayanth8668/mini-food-delivery-app/README.md

 - Mock REST API

 ## Features
-- Restaurant list
+- Restaurant list fetched from a mock API
-- Restaurant menu screen
+- Restaurant menu screen with items
 - Add and remove items from cart
+- Cart summary visible on Home and Restaurant screens
-- Cart summary and total price
+- Dedicated Cart screen with total price calculation

 ## Setup Steps
 1. Clone the repository